Malong: Description

 Handwoven malongs are made by Maranao, Maguindanaon, and T'boli weavers on a backstrap loom.
 The pattern or style of the malong may indicate the weaver's tribal origin, such as the Maranao malong landap.
-Very rare malong designs and styles can indicate the village in which the malong was made, for example, the extremely intricate malong rawatan made only by a handful of Maranao weavers in Lanao del Sur, Mindanao and the handmade fabric inaul decorated with colorful designs by the Maguindanao weavers in Maguindanao province, Mindanao.
+Very rare malong designs and styles can indicate the village in which the malong was made, for example, the extremely intricate malong rawatan made only by a handful of Maranao weavers in Lanao del Sur and the handmade fabric inaul decorated with colorful designs by the Maguindanao weavers in the Maguindanao del Norte and Maguindanao del Sur provinces.
 Handwoven malongs, which are costly, are likely to be used only at social functions, to display the social and economic status of the wearer.
 While modern malongs are made of cotton and Lurex threads, some contemporary handwoven malongs are made of inexpensive rayon thread, to reduce the manufacturing cost to the weaver and ultimate cost to the consumer.
 There are many grades of cotton thread, and the cost of a malong can also be reduced by using the lesser grades of cotton thread, or by creating a loose or coarse weave.

 Machine-made printed cotton malongs are made in Indonesia specifically for export to the Philippines, and are commonly referred to as "batik" because the item is imported; those inexpensive machine-made malongs are used for everyday purposes.
 The designs of traditional handwoven designs are used in imported cotton from Thailand, allowing the purchaser to have a cotton machine-printed malong which, from a distance, convincingly mimics the look of a much more expensive handwoven malong.